Tag

 Cybersecurity Culture in the Workplace: A Practical Guide

-The Breach That Started With a Single Slack Message In September 2022, a threat actor sent a series of social engineering messages to an Uber employee, eventually convincing them to approve a multi-factor authentication push notification.
-That single lapse gave the attacker access to internal systems, Slack channels, and admin
+The Breach That Started With a Single Slack Message In September 2022, a threat actor convinced a Uber contractor to approve a multi-factor authentication push notification.
+That single moment of human failure gave the attacker access to Uber's internal systems, including their Slack workspace, vulnerability reports, and financial

 Cybersecurity Culture